akki8400/prometheous-setup/README.md

 # prometheous-setup
 This repo is for complete setup of prometheous

-This repository setups the complete stack of prometheus.
+This repository setup's the complete stack of prometheus.

 Setups :

 Prometheus